College Degree Research shares the following data on college students and the risk of suicide.

 - Every year, suicide is the second leading cause of death for 15-24 year olds

-- 6% of undergraduates and 4% of graduate students have seriously considered attempting suicide in the past year.
-Almost half of each group did not tell anyone.
+- 8.5% of USD students have seriously considered attempting suicide in the past year.
+Almost half of each group did not tell anyone (NCHA 2018).